How

 can we help?

-• project-documents-ic Provide guidance on how to comply with the relevant laws and regulations process for dismissing employees to help avoid unfair dismissal claims
+• project-documents-ic Provide guidance on how to comply with the relevant laws and regulations process for dismissing employees to help avoid unfair dismissal claims.

 • save-time-ic Review employee's performance records, disciplinary actions, and other documentation related to the dismissal.
-This can help build a strong defence in the event of an unfair dismissal claim
+This can help build a strong defence in the event of an unfair dismissal claim.

-• stay-compliant-ic Investigate the circumstances surrounding the dismissal to determine if any wrong doing occurred
+• stay-compliant-ic Investigate the circumstances surrounding the dismissal to determine if any wrong doing occurred.

-• secutiry Represent you in mediation or court if a claim is made
+• secutiry Represent you in mediation or court if a claim is made.

 unfair-dismissal-banner-img1